 Author wearing a white shirt, gray floral pants, and brown boots, with a belt and accessories, smiling against a plain background.

 As a child, Andie Holman believed faeries lived in the snapdragons, and tree-frogs sang secret messages while she slept.
-She writes eco-fantasy, edging on romantasy, where magical creatures live in the current world, struggling with the consequences of climate change.
-The Laughter of the Sun is an ongoing series, starting with the journey of a furious mermaid battling Fae royals who want the Earth for themselves.
+She writes eco-fantasy, edging on romantasy, where magical creatures live in the current world, struggling with the consequences of pollution and climate change, and all the animals can speak.

 Many places have been home, from tiny islands seasoned by pirates, to the dazzling city of London where she worked in natural medicine for almost twenty years.
 The snowy peaks of Colorado have seen her footsteps, and she was a volunteer firefighter for seven years.